jcervas/teaching/2023-2024/class-cmu-84-352/books.md

 - Dan Bouk.
 2022.
 Democracy’s Data: The Hidden Stories in the U.S. Census and How to Read Them.
 MCD. <https://us.macmillan.com/books/9780374602543/democracysdata>
 - Bernard L. Fraga.
 2018.
 The Turnout Gap: Race, Ethnicity, and Political Inequality in a Diversifying America.
 Cambridge: Cambridge University Press. <https://www.cambridge.org/core/product/1B79B19C880A93C462FD1DF22F65DD15>.
 - Heather McGhee.
 2022.
 The Sum of Us: What Racism Costs Everyone And How We Can Prosper Together.
 One World. https://www.penguinrandomhouse.com/books/564989/the-sum-of-us-by-heather-mcghee/ | ([NPR Interview](https://www.npr.org/2021/02/17/968638759/sum-of-us-examines-the-hidden-cost-of-racism-for-everyone))
-- **NEW**: Michele Norris.
+- Michele Norris.
 2024.
 Our Hidden Conversations: What Americans Really Think About Race and Identity.
 Simon & Schuster. <https://www.simonandschuster.com/books/Our-Hidden-Conversations/Michele-Norris/9781982154394>
-- **NEW**: Michelle Alexander.
+- Michelle Alexander.
 2020.
 The New Jim Crow - Mass Incarceration in the Age of Colorblindness.
 The New Press. <https://newjimcrow.com/>
-- **NEW**: Eddie Glaude Jr. 2017.
+- Eddie Glaude Jr. 2017.
 Democracy In Black: How Race Still Enslaves The American Soul.
 Crown. <https://www.penguinrandomhouse.com/books/228365/democracy-in-black-by-eddie-s-glaude-jr/>
--
+- **NEW**: Nichole M. Bauer, ed.
+2020.
+Politicking While Female: The Political Lives of Women.
+LSU Press. <https://lsupress.org/9780807172919/politicking-while-female/>